maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

     - this is given the current state and makes multiple rollouts/trajectories
     - the env model is from a new type of NN called a action-conditional next-step predictor
     - the rollout policy is a normal NN that outputs a policy (action probs)
-    - the rollout encoder is an LSTM that encodes each trajectory backwards (aka last to first) to mimic bellman backups (DP)
+    - the rollout encoder is an LSTM that encodes each trajectory backwards (i.e. last to first) to mimic bellman backups (DP)
 - We then use an aggregator (NN) to combine these into a single representation
 - A model free path is created (using a normal model free agent) and this is combined with the aggregation